Loading

 Cited by

-PubMed Abstract: Chromatin structure is a key regulator of DNA transcription, replication, and repair.
-In humans, the TIP60/EP400 complex (TIP60-C) is a 20-subunit assembly that impacts chromatin structure via two enzymatic activities: ATP-dependent exchange of histone H2A/H2B for H2A.Z/H2B and histone acetylation, which in yeast are carried out by two independent complexes, SWR1 and NuA4, respectively.
-How these activities are merged in humans into one super-complex and what this association entails for their structure, mechanism and recruitment to chromatin is unknown.
-Here we describe the 2.4-3.3 Å resolution structure of the endogenous human TIP60-C. We find a three lobed architecture composed of SWR1-like (SWR1L) and NuA4-like (NuA4L) parts, that associate with a TRRAP activator-binding module.
-The huge EP400 subunit harbors the ATPase motor, traverses twice the junction between SWR1L and NuA4L, and constitutes the scaffold of the three-lobed architecture.
-NuA4L is completely re-arranged compared to its yeast counterpart.
-TRRAP is flexibly tethered to NuA4L, in stark contrast to its robust connection to the complete opposite side of yeast NuA4.
-A modeled nucleosome bound to SWR1L, supported by activity tests, suggests that some aspects of the histone exchange mechanism diverge from the yeast example.
-Furthermore, a fixed actin module, as opposed to the mobile actin subcomplex in SWR1, the flexibility of TRRAP and the weak effect of extra-nucleosomal DNA on exchange activity, lead to a different, activator-based, mode of enlisting TIP60-C to chromatin.
+PubMed Abstract: Chromatin structure is a key regulator of DNA transcription, replication and repair.
+In humans, the TIP60-EP400 complex (TIP60-C) is a 20-subunit assembly that affects chromatin structure through two enzymatic activities: ATP-dependent exchange of histone H2A-H2B for H2A.Z-H2B, and histone acetylation.
+In yeast, however, these activities are performed by two independent complexes-SWR1 and NuA4, respectively.
+How the activities of the two complexes are merged into one supercomplex in humans, and what this association entails for the structure and mechanism of the proteins and their recruitment to chromatin, are unknown.
+Here we describe the structure of the endogenous human TIP60-C. We find a three-lobed architecture composed of SWR1-like (SWR1L) and NuA4-like (NuA4L) parts, which associate with a TRRAP activator-binding module.
+The huge EP400 subunit contains the ATPase motor, traverses the junction between SWR1L and NuA4L twice and constitutes the scaffold of the three-lobed architecture.
+NuA4L is completely rearranged compared with its yeast counterpart.
+TRRAP is flexibly tethered to NuA4L-in stark contrast to its robust connection to the completely opposite side of NuA4 in yeast.
+A modelled nucleosome bound to SWR1L, supported by tests of TIP60-C activity, suggests that some aspects of the histone exchange mechanism diverge from what is seen in yeast.
+Furthermore, a fixed actin module (as opposed to the mobile actin subcomplex in SWR1; ref. ), the flexibility of TRRAP and the weak effect of extranucleosomal DNA on exchange activity lead to a different, activator-based mode of enlisting TIP60-C to chromatin.

 PubMed: 39260417